 While Google Sheets can’t do everything, Doumanis said, the program allows users to stretch formulas, filter views, use conditional formatting, validate data and more.
 This has helped him to come up with “homegrown solutions exactly to the spec I need for each project.”

-If you or your team have skills in web development or programming, you may be able to develop your own project management system.
+If you or your team has skills in web development or programming, you may be able to develop your own project management system.
 Alternatively, you might opt for multiple software solutions to meet your needs.
-Whatever you choose, a strong project management system for your construction company can make your team's work significantly easier and improve your bottom line in the long run.
+Whatever you choose, a strong project management system for your construction company can make your team’s work significantly easier and improve your bottom line in the long run.
+[Read related article: Report Examines SMB Pandemic Challenges, Tech Trends and Future Planning]